gkaf89/NCC-Trainings/Courses/docs/cuda/exercise-3.md

 <figcaption>b</figcaption>
 </figure>

- - Allocating the CPU memory for A, B, and C matrix.
+ - Allocating the CPU memory for A, B, and C matrices.
    Here we notice that the matrix is stored in a
    1D array because we want to consider the same function concept for CPU and GPU.
 ```c